-- 60. If an insurer supplies taxable insurance to an insured who is not a registrant, the insurer must provide to the insured, when requested, within a reasonable period of time, a statement showing the amount of the premium and the amount of VAT included in the premium. - 61.
+- 61. A VAT invoice issued by an insurer to a person who is not a registrant, is deemed to be a VAT sales receipt for the purposes of the VAT Act and the VAT Regulations. - 62.
+If an insurer supplies taxable insurance to an insured who is not a registrant, the insurer must provide to the insured, when requested, within a reasonable period of time, a statement showing the amount of the premium and the amount of VAT included in the premium. - 63.
 Existing reports provided by insurance intermediaries to insurers in respect of property and casualty insurance will be accepted as the insurance intermediaries' VAT invoices (if modified in accordance with paragraphs 71-74).
-Existing statements provided by health insurers to insurance intermediaries will be accepted as the intermediaries' VAT invoices (if modified in accordance with paragraphs 71-74). - K. Contracts in force on July 1st, 2015 - 62.
-Under the VAT Act, if a contract for the supply of goods or services covers the period in which the supply of goods or services becomes taxable, the recoverability of VAT will be determined by the provisions of the contract of insurance.
-If the contract is silent on this matter, VAT may be recovered by the supplier exercising its right under Section 98(1) of the VAT Act.
-The application of this provision to contracts of insurance depends on the type of insurance, the date when it commenced and the period for which it is provided. - 63.
-If a contract of insurance entered into before July 1st, 2015 makes provision for recovery of an additional amount in respect of insurance that becomes a taxable supply on or after July 1st, 2015, and the insurer exercises that provision in respect of the insured, the supply of insurance from the date of the exercise of the option will be a taxable supply. - 64.
-However, certain contracts of insurance will be grandfathered.
-If a contract for the supply of insurance services - - was entered into before July 1st 2015, - the time of supply (in accordance with these Guidelines) was on or before June 30th, 2015; - the supply covers a period that spans July 1st, and no variation of the contract is made within the 70 days prior to July 1st 2015 or before the expiry date of the contract.
+Existing statements provided by health insurers to insurance intermediaries will be accepted as the intermediaries' VAT invoices (if modified in accordance with paragraphs 71-74).

+K. Contracts in force on July 1, 2015 and July 1, 2018

+- 64. All existing policies that are in effect for a period through to June 30, 2019 shall be at the old VAT rate of 7.5%.
+Any new contracts entered into on or after July 1, 2018 shall be subject to the new VAT rate of 12% or in the case of property insurance shall be exempt. - 65.
+If a contract of insurance entered into before July 1, 2018 makes provision for recovery of an additional amount in respect of insurance that becomes a taxable supply on or after July 1, 2018, and the insurer exercises that provision in respect of the insured, the supply of insurance from the date of the exercise of the option will be a taxable supply.

+- 66. However, certain contracts of insurance will be grandfathered.
+If a contract for the supply of insurance services - - was entered into before July 1, 2015 - the time of supply (in accordance with these Guidelines) was on or before June 30, 2015 - the supply covers a period that spans July 1, and - no variation of the contract is made within the 70 days prior to July 1 2015 or before the expiry date of the contract.